Akul1602/Akul1602/README.md

 ## About Me

 Hello!
-I'm **Akul Kohli**, a driven Software Developer with a strong foundation in frontend technologies and skills in Java.
+I'm **Akul Kohli**, a driven Software Developer with a strong foundation in frontend technologies and skills in Java and Python.
 I graduated in 2023 and have been actively honing my skills in web development, including HTML, CSS, JavaScript, and MySQL.

 ## Skills